My wife and I almost always end up taking week long vacations in order to get the most bang for our vacation buck.

 That brings our total costs to $171.82 which was easily covered by our cash back rewards balance on various credit cards.
 To make things even better, we had a lot of our supplies left over when we returned for our next trip to the beach.

-If you enjoyed this vacation report, make sure to check out our other vacation reports listed below:
+If you enjoyed this vacation report, make sure to check out our other vacation reports and posts listed below:

 Would you sign up for a credit card to get two free nights in a hotel like the one pictured above?
 Where do you like to go for your vacations?
 Let me know in the comments below!